Detaching a Volume from a VM

 Unlinking a Volume from a VM Using Cockpit v2

-2. Check the box of the volume you want to unlink.
+1. In the Volumes dashboard, check the box of the volume you want to unlink from a VM.

 • Unlinking a volume on which data is being used or written may damage your resources.